 In some special circumstances, you may be able to make an early withdrawal.
-Under current legislation, these include buying a first home, significant financial hardship, serious illness, permanent emigration or where a transfer from an overseas retirement scheme has triggered an additional tax liability or student loan repayment obligation.
+Under current legislation, these include buying a first home, significant financial hardship, suffering serious illness or a life-shortening congenital condition (in each case as defined in the KiwiSaver Act), permanent emigration or where a transfer from an overseas retirement scheme has triggered an additional tax liability or student loan repayment obligation.
 In some cases of early withdrawal, the amount withdrawn must exclude some amounts (which must remain in your Westpac KiwiSaver Scheme account).